AlekseyBykov/pets.spring-boot-monolith/README.md

 The component can be represented as a *microservice*(should be amended accordingly for using in event-driven architecture).

+Code is scanned by SonarLint according to appropriate quality profiles.

 Includes:

 * Secured endpoints by using Basic Authentication